dhermes/golembic/README.md

 golembic=> \q
 $
 $ make run-examples-main GOLEMBIC_CMD=verify
+Error: Migration stored in SQL doesn't match sequence; sequence has 7 migrations but 8 are stored in the table
+Usage:
+  golembic postgres verify [flags]
+...
-2020/08/20 11:07:12 Migration stored in SQL doesn't match sequence; sequence has 7 migrations but 8 are stored in the table exit status 1
+2020/08/20 19:16:02 Migration stored in SQL doesn't match sequence; sequence has 7 migrations but 8 are stored in the table exit status 1
 make: *** [run-examples-main] Error 1
 ```